eswarak/terraform-icp-aws/README.md

 ## AWS Cloud Provider

 The AWS Cloud provider provides Kubernetes integration with Elastic Load Balancer and Elastic Block Store.
 See documentation on [LoadBalancer](https://kubernetes.io/docs/concepts/cluster-administration/cloud-providers/#aws) and [Volume](https://kubernetes.io/docs/concepts/storage/storage-classes/#aws)

+## Credits
+The above is adopted from the work done by:
+1. Jeffrey Kwong
+2. Peter Van Sickle